sungrief/koolo/README.md

-We are completing the leveling feature and work on other improvements.
+We are completing the leveling feature and work on improving the bot.

-Currently working classes: Sorceress, Paladin, Assassin, Druid and Necromancer
+We're happy to announce that all classes are now supported for leveling!

 As written more detailed below you need to install: